lovelyqian/lovelyqian.github.io/_pages/about.md

 News
 ------
 <ul>
-  <li>[02/2025] We are hosting the 1-st Cross-Domain Few-Shot Object Detection (CD-FSOD) Challenge @ NTIRE Workshop, CVPR 2025.
   <li>[01/2025] One paper is accepted by RA-L. Congrats to Tim. </li>
   <li>[12/2024] One paper is accepted by AAAI2025.
 Congrats to Jiancheng.</li>
   <li>[07/2024] We have relaunched the <a href="http://yuqianfu.com/UnrealAction-Dataset">UnrealAction</a> dataset. </li>